peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 <!--more-->

 **Arkadiev, Peter**.
+Indexing of oblique participants: A preliminary typology.
+Talk at "Syntax of the World’s Languages X", University of Potsdam, 8-11 September 2025. [pdf](Arkadiev2025_oblqueindexing_SWL.pdf)

+**Arkadiev, Peter**.
 Towards a typology of passive lability.
 Talk at the Workshop “Transitivity and labile verbs in typological and diachronic perspectives” at the 58th Annual meeting of the Societas Linguistica Europaea, Bordeaux, 26-29 August 2025. [pdf](Arkadiev2025_PassLab_SLE.pdf)

 **Arkadiev, Peter**.
 Northwest Caucasian applicatives beyond the argument-adjunct division.
 Invited keynote talk at the workshop “Applicative Alternations across Languages: Argument/oblique alternations and variation“, Humboldt-Universität Berlin, June 26-28 2025. [pdf](Arkadiev2025_NWC_applicatives_Berlin.pdf)